Anthony-Williams/sun-lord/README.md

 # sun-lord
 text-based RPG

-download all the files and run main.py
+download all the files and run
+`start python -i main.py`